luismartinezs/luis-martinez-site/content/blog/sc2-outline.md

     - Pick one small thing and learn to do that
       - Allow yourself to suck at everything else
       - Practice that small thing until it becomes second nature, "muscle memory"
+        - Until you've done it so many times that you don't even have to think
         - Muscle memory allows you to do something without even thinking, freeing more brain power to learn the next thing

 - 9. Accept that practicing a new thing will at first feel very awkward and difficult.